 By Dana Byerly, Hello Race Fans Co-founder

-The Florida Derby is 9 furlong race for 3-year-olds at Gulfstream Park.
+The Florida Derby is a 9 furlong race for 3-year-olds at Gulfstream Park.
 First run in 1952, it’s currently a Kentucky Derby points race.
 The Florida Derby has been one the most significant of Kentucky Derby preps in the last 50 years, but what kind of betting race is it?

 Below is a snapshot of what has produced Florida Derby winners since 1991 including odds, bettors’ choice, field size, running styles, prior race location, prior race finish position, number of days since the last race as well as Brisnet Speed Figures.